 A pulsar is a rotating magnetized star and we can use it for navigation.
 This was known recently; however this was portrayed in the Quran 1400 years before it was discovered.

-"And by the stars they guide themselves" today we know what it is; this is pulsar navigation.
+"And by the stars they guide themselves" stars keep moving in the night sky so they don't point to a certain direction.
+But today we know what it is; this is pulsar navigation.